-An assessment of the need for acid sulfate soil investigations should be carried out.
-If investigations and/or management of acid sulfate soils are required, these would be carried out according to Acid Sulfate Soils Management Advisory Committee (ASSMAC) guidelines, The State Planning Policy 1/00: Planning and Management of Coastal Development Involving Acid Sulfate Soils should also be addressed (including identification, management and format of environmental management plans).
+An assessment of the need for acid sulphate soil investigations should be carried out.
+If investigations and/or management of acid sulphate soils are required, these would be carried out according to the Queensland Acid Sulphate Soils Management Advisory Committee (QASSMAC) guidelines.
+The guideline to State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulphate Soils should also be addressed (including identification, management and format of environmental management plans).

-Soil profiles should be mapped at a suitable scale and described according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009) and Australian Soil Classification (Isbell, 2002).
+Soil profiles should be mapped at a suitable scale.
+Steps will be outlined to address potential soils impacts over the course of the project development in considering the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009), Guidelines for Surveying Soil and Land Resources (McKenzie et al, 2nd Ed., 2008), and Australian Soil Classification (Isbell, 2002).

-Detailed on-ground surveys and laboratory analyses should be conducted to provide physical and chemical analysis of soil types.
-The analysis should be undertaken to at least the depth of excavation.
+On-ground surveys and laboratory analyses should be conducted to provide physical and chemical analysis of soil types.